 Milestones reached: In 1977, before 401(k)s were a standard, Wilfred set up a program to put money aside for employees’ pensions.
 Wilfred also paid for employees’ insurance back then.

-Adding the civil engineering division when Wilfred’s son, Lance, came to work for the family business after graduating from Virginia Tech with a civil engineering degree.
+Adding the site engineering division when Wilfred’s son, Lance, came to work for the family business after graduating from Virginia Tech with a site engineering degree.

 Growing the firm by adding the Landscape Architecture division in 2000.